harrisoncramer/go-shell-run/README.md

 This repository is a simple Golang HTTP server designed to allow for the remote execution of shell commands.

 It was originally designed to automate deployment workflows via webhooks.

+NOTE: This is an insecure approach because the token is not encrypted, and is mainly for demonstration purposes.
+If you need something like this look into just running your commands with SSH or via Puppet if you need something more robust.

 ## Security